 There are a number of things that you have to be concerned with when you install a marble tile floor.
 While the material itself is relatively delicate, you have to be aware that the grout lines that surround each tile are also susceptible to moisture penetration, stains, and the growth of mold.
-If not properly cared for, over time these lines can become dark, nasty ropes of horror lacing beneath your feet.
+If not properly cared for, over time these lines can become unsightly and tough to clean.

-Removing and then re-grouting these lines is a great way to revitalize the look of a marble... installation without having to go to the expense and hassle of completely re-doing the floor.
-It is a relatively easy project, and it can be done quickly, allowing you to make a dramatic improvement for a small investment.
+Removing and then re-grouting these lines is a great way to revitalize the look of a marble installation without having to go to the expense and hassle of completely re-doing the floor.
+It is a relatively easy project, and it can be done quickly, allowing you to make a dramatic improvement with a small investment.

 Vacuum and Mop